gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 1. Universal and are in the same AD forest as the user, or
 2. Global and are on the same domain.

 Groups _do not_ get added to `memberOf` if they have a Group Scope of Global and are on another domain (even if in the same forest).

-The `memberOf` attribute will report Domain Local groups on the same domain as the user, but only if you retrieve the results from a domain controller or global catalog on the same domain.
+On top of that, `memberOf` will only include Domain Local groups from the domain of the domain controller or global catalog you are retrieving results from.

-It will also not report the user's primary group (usually `Domain Users`), if that's important to you.
+It will also not report the user's primary group (usually `Domain Users`), if that's important to you, nor will it include groups on external trusted domains.

-Does this mean you can never rely on `memberOf`?
+Does this mean you can _never_ rely on `memberOf`?
 No. It's perfectly appropriate if:

 1. You're working in a single-domain environment, or
-2. You are sure you only care about Universal groups (such as distribution lists)
+2. You're working in a single-forest environment and you are sure you only care about Universal groups (such as distribution lists)

 If `memberOf` is good enough for you, then use it!
 It will be the quickest way.